houby-studio/lazyadmin/README.md

 #### Visual Studio Code

+Note: Visual Studio builds currently do not work.

 * Install following extensions (not all are required, but helpful):
   * C# - ms-dotnettools.csharp
   * Docker - ms-azuretools.vscode-docker